EXCCoin/exccdata/cmd/rebuilddb2/README.md

 # Command line app `rebuilddb2`

-The `rebuilddb2` app is used for maintenance of dcrdata's `dcrpg` database (a.k.a.
-DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
+The `rebuilddb2` app is used for maintenance of exccdata's `exccpg` database (a.k.a.
+DB v2) that uses PostgreSQL to store a nearly complete record of the ExchangeCoin blockchain data.

 **IMPORTANT**: When performing a bulk data import (e.g. full chain scan from genesis block), be sure to configure PostgreSQL appropriately.
-Please see [postgresql-tuning.conf](../../db/dcrpg/postgresql-tuning.conf) for tips.
+Please see [postgresql-tuning.conf](../../db/exccpg/postgresql-tuning.conf) for tips.

 ## Installation

-Be able to build dcrdata (see [../../README.md](../../README.md#build-from-source)).
+Be able to build exccdata (see [../../README.md](../../README.md#build-from-source)).
 In short:

 * Install `dep`, the dependency management tool

       go get -u -v github.com/golang/dep/cmd/dep

-* Clone the dcrdata repository
+* Clone the exccdata repository

-      git clone https://github.com/decred/dcrdata $GOPATH/src/github.com/decred/dcrdata
+      git clone https://github.com/EXCCoin/exccdata $GOPATH/src/github.com/EXCCoin/exccdata

 * Populate vendor folder with `dep ensure`

-      cd $GOPATH/src/github.com/decred/dcrdata
+      cd $GOPATH/src/github.com/EXCCoin/exccdata
       dep ensure

 * Build `rebuilddb2`

       # build rebuilddb2 executable in workspace:
-      cd $GOPATH/src/github.com/decred/dcrdata/cmd/rebuilddb2
+      cd $GOPATH/src/github.com/EXCCoin/exccdata/cmd/rebuilddb2
       go build
-      # or to install dcrdata and other tools into $GOPATH/bin:
+      # or to install exccdata and other tools into $GOPATH/bin:
       go install ./cmd/rebuilddb2

 ## Usage